stackup-wallet/accessctl/README.md

 userOp.signature = abi.encode(roleId, r, s);
 ```

 During role check the IAM validator uses this `roleId` to verify with the state if the role is active.
 In other words, the module checks if a signer is allowed to assume a particular policy.
 If it is not active, validation will fail.
-Otherwise it continues with the authentication check.
+Otherwise it continues with the authorization check.

 The `roleId` is also unpacked into a `signerId` and `policyId` for authentication and authorization checks.